SAIS-S2S-Technology/Roadmap/Roadmap.md

 * **Distributed career guide:** The distributed career guide opens a window into careers in technology that draw on a SAIS skill set.
 The guide consists of career-focused interviews with alumni working in or with the technology sector that will be realized individually and as a compiled report.

 * **Computational Applications to Policy and Strategy (CAPS) workshop:** CAPS is a semester-long weekly workshop that aims to introduce students to AI and and ground that experience in hands-on programming.
-The programming is done in Python and focuses on the  [python-sc2](https://github.com/Dentosal/python-sc2) bot-development environment for the online strategy game StarCraft II.
+The programming is done in Python and focuses on the [python-sc2](https://github.com/Dentosal/python-sc2) bot-development environment, for the online strategy game StarCraft II.
 Students write and present a technical memo as the workshop's capstone.

 ### Advancement